soraxas/terminal-plot/README.md

 optional arguments:
-  -h, --help            show this help message and exit --version             show program's version number and exit --backend {plotext,matplotlib,matplotlib-terminal}
+  -h, --help            show this help message and exit --version             show program's version number and exit --debug
+  --backend {plotext,matplotlib,matplotlib-terminal}
                         Set the plotting backend --data-source {tensorboard,csv}
-                        Set the plotting data source -m, --matplotlib      Alias of --backend matplotlib --csv                 Alias of --data-source csv --plotsize WIDTH,HEIGHT
+                        Set the plotting data source -m, --matplotlib      Alias of --backend matplotlib --csv                 Alias of --data-source csv --latest, -l          Monitor the given folder, and always plot the latest modified.
+The given argument must be a folder if this flag is set.
+  --plotsize WIDTH,HEIGHT
                         Manually set the size of each subplot, e.g., 50,20.
   -c, --consolidate     Consolidate based on prefix.
 If -cc is given,